 Marriage Counselling, also called, couples counselling or couples therapy is a type of therapy that helps couples to recognise and resolve conflicts and thereby improving their relationship.
 With the help of a marriage counsellor, you can make thoughtful decisions and start working to rebuild and strengthen your relationship.

-A licensed and full trained therapist will provide counselling to either one or both the partners and provide the specific treatment.
+A licensed and full trained therapist will provide online counselling to either one or both the partners and provide the specific treatment.
 At HopeNetwork, you can as a doctor or a psychologist anytime of the day.
 At the same time, it is important to note that marriage is a complex relationship and no two marriages can be the same.
 Regardless of the sexual orientation or marriage status, couples can still seek marriage counselling in order to better understand each other.

 In addition, couples therapy can also help couples who plan to get married.
 Premarital counseling can help couples achieve a deeper understanding of each other and iron out differences before marriage.